shahparseidel/DoDoMu/README.md

 DoDoMu is a Mobile Application which helps refugees with intermediate helps and final settlement.
 It connects helpers and refugees fast and efficient.

+Please refer to more detailed information in the wiki: https://github.com/shahparseidel/DoDoMu/wiki also check the Issue List for new tasks: https://github.com/shahparseidel/DoDoMu/issues

 ## Description

 The App would connect refugees to the local individuals and organizations who could be a dedicated sponsor or a service provider for any sort of help like providing food, home, transport, therapist, medication, child care, cloth, education, …..